NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_trade.rst

 -------------------

 In the following table we compare the results achieved by our TRADE model implementation with the results reported \
 in the original paper :cite:`nlp-dst-wu2019transferable`.
+We trained our models for 10 epochs on a single GPU with 16GB memory. \
-As the authors were relying on the MultiWOZ 2.0 dataset, we ran the original implementation on MultiWOZ 2.1 dataset and reported those too.
+As the authors reported results on just MultiWOZ 2.0 dataset, we ran the original implementation on MultiWOZ 2.1 dataset \
+and reported those too.

 We used the same parameters as the original implementation.
 There are some differences between our implementation and \
 the original one.
 The main difference is that our model does not use pre-trained embeddings which seems not to affect \